IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### Level 3: Advanced interactivity

-The Report Reader can display not only the image referenced directly, but also the full series to which the image belongs.
+In addition to the intermediate interactivity, the Report Reader can also display the full series in which the image belongs.

 The Report Reader may provide other tools (e.g., measurements, more advanced image visualization, etc.) as well as support other advanced DICOM objects such as segmentation objects or parametric map objects.

+See [RAD-145](RAD-145.html) for specific image viewing requirements for each level of interactivity.

 #### 1:52.4.1.7 Referenced FHIR Resource vs Contained FHIR Resource